Assessment of your care needs

 - provided by someone who has had the correct disclosure checks from Disclosure Scotland or is on the Protecting Vulnerable Groups Scheme

-Find out more on Citizens Advice Bureau's Adviceguide, which provides welfare and consumer rights information like benefits, tax, health, housing and civil rights.
+Find out more on Citizens Advice Scotland's Adviceguide, which provides welfare and consumer rights information like benefits, tax, health, housing and civil rights.

 Complain about care services